isc-projects/isc-dnssec-guide/doc/getting-started.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 All versions of BIND 9 since BIND 9.7 can support DNSSEC, as currently
-deployed in the global DNS.
-The BIND software you are running most
+deployed in the global DNS, so the BIND software you are running most
-likely already supports DNSSEC as shipped.
+likely already supports DNSSEC.
 Run the command ``named -V``
 to see what flags it was built with.
 If it was built with OpenSSL
 (``--with-openssl``), then it supports DNSSEC.
 Below is an example
-screenshot of running ``named -V``:
+of the output from running ``named -V``:

 ::